boucadair/CATS-framework/draft-ldbc-cats-framework.md

 The Egress CATS-Forwarders are the endpoints that behave as an overlay egress for service requests that are forwarded over a CATS infrastructure.
 A service site that hosts service instances may be connected to one or more Egress CATS-Forwarders (that is, multi-homing is of course a design option).
 If a C-PS has selected a specific service contact instance and the C-TC has marked the traffic with the CIS-ID, the Egress CATS-Forwarder then forwards traffic to the relevant service contact instance.
 In some cases, the choice of the service  contact instance may be left open to the Egress CATS-Forwarder (i.e., traffic is marked only with the CS-ID).
 In such cases, the Egress CATS-Forwarder selects a service contact instance using its knowledge of service and network capabilities as well as the current load as observed by the CATS-Forwarder, among other considerations.
 Absent explicit policy, an Egress CATS-Forwarder must make sure to forward all packets that pertain to a given service request towards the same service contact instance.

 Note that, depending on the design considerations and service requirements, per-service  contact instance computing-related metrics or aggregated per-site computing related metrics (and a combination thereof) can be used by a C-PS.
-Using aggregated per-site computing related metrics appears as a privileged option scalability-wise, but relies on Egress CATS-Forwarders that connect to various service contact instances to select the proper service contact instance.
+Using aggregated per-site computing related metrics appears as a preferred option scalability-wise, but relies on Egress CATS-Forwarders that connect to various service contact instances to select the proper service contact instance.
 An Egress CATS-Forwarder may choose to aggregate the metrics from different sites as well.
 In this case, the Egress CATS-Forwarder will choose the best site by itself when the packets arrive at it.

 ### Underlay Infrastructure

-The "underlay infrastructure" in {{fig-cats-components}} indicates an IP/MPLS network that is not necessarily CATS-aware.
+The "underlay infrastructure" in {{fig-cats-components}} indicates an IP and/or MPLS network that is not necessarily CATS-aware.
 The CATS paths that are computed by a P-CS will be distributed among the CATS-Forwarders ({{sec-ocr}}), and will not affect the underlay nodes.
 Underlay nodes are typically P routers ({{Section 5.3.1 of ?RFC4026}}).

 ## Deployment Considerations